sfindeisen/mailman3-utils/README.md

 # How to run

-First, extract `admin_pass` for your site from the configuration file.
+First, extract `admin_pass` for your site from the configuration file and set `MAILMAN_REST_API_PASS` environment variable.
 For example:

 ```shell
 $ grep admin_pass /etc/mailman3/mailman.cfg